surifirstpin/biplus_documentation/Docs_1/visualisationtypes_settings.md

  ### Editing Options for Line Chart

- - **Line type** displays the information as a series of data points called markers.
+ - ***Type** displays the information as a series of data points called markers.
 Below are the list of markers used in line chart ( spline acts as  default line type),
    - Line
    - Spline
    - Step